NNSynth: Neural Network Guided Abstraction-Based Controller Synthesis for Stochastic Systems: Results

 To construct the abstraction-based controller, we partition the state space with discretization parameters $(0.5, 0.5)$, and the input space with $(0.1, 0.1)$.
-This leads to a total number of states equal to $|\overline{X}| = 1600$ and a number of inputs equal to $|\overline{U}| = 441$ (by including the upper and lower limits of the input space as additional input) leading to a complexity of $|\overline{X} \times \overline{U}| = 705600$.
+This leads to a total number of $|\widehat{X}| = 1600$ abstract states and $|\widehat{U}| = 441$ control actions (by including the upper and lower limits of the input space as additional control actions) leading to a complexity of $|\widehat{X} \times \widehat{U}| = 705600$.
 NNSynth starts by training a neural network using imitation learning with a total of $121$ expert trajectories.
 The neural network consists of two hidden layers and ten neurons per hidden layer.
-We used Keras~\cite{chollet2015keras} to train the neural network with the default adaptive learning rate optimization algorithm ADAM.
-With $\eta$ is set to 0.1 (the same precision used to discretize the input space) and $I$ is set to 10, NNSynth uses only $100$ local control actions (out of the $|\overline{U}| = 441$ total control actions) to construct the local abstraction $\overline{\Sigma}^{\mathcal{N\!N}+\eta}$.
-The controller synthesis is then executed to find a controller $\overline{\Psi}$ that maximizes the probability of satisfying the specs, and one was found in $49.0$ seconds with an average satisfaction probability of $96\%$.
+We used Keras to train the neural network with the default adaptive learning rate optimization algorithm ADAM.
+By setting $\delta = 0.1$ (the same precision used to discretize the input space) and $I = 10$, NNSynth only needs to consider $100$ local control actions (out of the $|\widehat{U}| = 441$ total control actions) to construct the finite-state abstraction $\widehat{\Sigma}^{\mathcal{N\!N}+\delta}$.
+The controller synthesis is then executed to find a controller $\widehat{\Psi}$ that maximizes the probability of satisfying the specification, and one was found in $49.0$ seconds with an average satisfaction probability of $96\%$.
 The algorithm terminates in one iteration, and lifting the abstraction-based controller to a NN was not needed.

 Using the same discretization parameters, AMYTISS was able to find a controller that satisfies the specs with $93\%$ probability in $108.4$ seconds.
-This shows a $2.2\times$ speedup of our tool (and an increase in the satisfaction probability) thanks to the fact that only $25\%$ of the state-action pairs are being considered during the synthesis.
-These $25\%$ are the ones chosen by the neural network that NNSynths used to guide the search.
-In Figure~\ref{fig:toy2d}, we present $8$ example trajectories under the control of $\overline{\Psi}$, by sampling some initial states.
+This shows a $2.2\times$ speedup of our tool (and an increase in the satisfaction probability) thanks to the fact that only $25\%$ of the state-action pairs are considered during the synthesis.
+These $25\%$ actions are chosen by the neural network that NNSynths used to guide the search.
+In Figure~\ref{fig:toy2d}, we present $8$ example trajectories under the control of $\widehat{\Psi}$, by sampling some initial states.

+\textbf{Experiment \#2: 5-d Room Temperature Control.} This example considers temperature regulation of 5 rooms each equipped with a heater and connected on a circle~\cite{lavaei2020amytiss}.
+The state variables are temperatures of individual rooms, and the evolution of the 5 room temperatures is described as: